bytestring-net/bevy_lunex/README.md

 .add_systems(Update, button_highlight_effect_update::<T>)
 ```
 You need to spawn the **"UiTree"** we created in the first step as an entity so we can query for it.
+Look into examples how to inject the component into existing window to bind it to window size.
 ```rust
 commands.spawn(tree);
 ```